shift7-ch/katta-docs/docs/self-hosting-guide/deployment.md

 ## Terraform (AWS)

-[katta-terraform](https://github.com/shift7-ch/katta-terraform) provisions a complete Katta Server deployment on AWS: VPC and networking, Application Load Balancers, an ECS cluster running Keycloak and the Katta Server backend, RDS PostgreSQL databases, Route53 records and ACM certificates, and an ECR pull-through cache for the container images.
+[katta-terraform](https://github.com/shift7-ch/katta-terraform) provisions a complete Katta Server deployment on AWS: VPC and networking, Application Load Balancers, an ECS cluster running Keycloak and the Katta Server, RDS PostgreSQL databases, Route53 records and ACM certificates, and an ECR pull-through cache for the container images.

 Prerequisites: a domain registered in AWS Route53, Docker, and the AWS CLI with configured credentials.
 Deployment parameters